 Application form for the ad-hoc PDS and Doctoral Academy Research Scholarship awards to support international candidates who require a small top-up for tuition fees/stipend (ie Government sponsored or self-funded students) can be requested from Tasleem Hanif.
 Your candidate must meet the criteria to be considered and provide evidence that they can meet the majority of the costs of their PhD (tuition fees and stipend) through a scholarship they have obtained themselves, or through personal funds.
 Please note partial awards are only available to to a small number of applicants.

 Application forms for the PDS recognition award will be sent through to relevant supervisors.
-Candidates must have been made an offer, meet the criteria and have secured a full studentship/scholarship.
+Candidates must hold a formal offer, meet the criteria and have secured a full studentship/scholarship.

 China Scholarship Council-The University of Manchester (CSC-UoM) Joint Scholarship Programme